 While balancing screen time is important, children will likely be spending more time watching TV or on tablets when parents have so much on their plates.
 Try to guide your children toward content appropriate for their age and development.
 Common Sense Media has plenty of recommendations for fun, child-centered content.

 Learning at home

 Many preschools, daycare and childcare centers across the country have been shut down indefinitely.
 For parents working from home, the additional and important task of their child’s learning and development can add a lot of stress.
 But there are lots of resources providing lesson plans for learning at home.
-Check out our weekly lesson plans from Head Start/Early Head Start [include link to other article] that include daily schedules and lots of fun activities!
+Check out our weekly lesson plans from Head Start/Early Head Start that include daily schedules and lots of fun activities!
 Also, don’t forget to read aloud with your young child!
 Reading aloud with them is essential for healthy brain development and a great way to spend time together.

 Taking care of yourself

 The current situation is uncertain, but it’s important that parents lead the way in reducing stress.
 Make sure you make time for yourself.
 Your mental and physical health is still very important in addition to all the extra energy you might be putting into parenting right now.
 If you have a schedule for your family, put in a block of time where you can exercise, pursue a hobby or just take a nice, long nap.

 Click here for up-to-date information from the CDC about COVID-19 and how to keep your family safe and healthy.